Home Bookmakers Tips Bonuses

 5. BLAST.tv Austin Major 2025, Counter-Strike 2 - 76.1 million

 League of Legends consistently leads global esports viewership.
-Major tournaments such as the World Championship regularly attract some of the highest peak audiences in competitive gaming.
+According to Esports Charts, major events such as the World Championship and regional leagues regularly generate some of the highest audience numbers in competitive gaming, often reaching hundreds of millions of hours watched.

 Where Esports Betting Is Most Popular